Managing ScienceLogic Libraries

 • Any libraries that are bundled as dependencies in your py_package file will not be used if a newer version of that library exists on the appliance unless you have a restriction in your package specifying a given version to use.

 • For example, if your library "my-library" requires the Python community package "requests" version 2.25.1, you would create the library "requests" version "2.25.1" first.
-You would then import the requests library into SL1 and align it and "my-library" to your Execution Environment.
+You would then import the requests library into Skylar One and align it and "my-library" to your Execution Environment.
 At runtime, both libraries, at those specific versions, will be used.

 • For an alternative example, if your library "my-library" requires the Python community package "requests", but the version is not important, you would include the "requests" package as a ".whl" file in your "my-library" library, adding it to the "manifest.txt" file.
 After aligning "my-library" to your Execution Environment, it will be available at runtime.
 The "requests" package included in the "manifest.txt" will be available during the install of "my-library", but may not be used if a newer acceptable package is found for install.